Car Accident Victims Can Suffer PTSDBy Stewart J. Guss on April 29th, 2020

 You can be sure the insurance company and/or at-fault party named in the lawsuit will go out of their way to avoid paying a claim.
-Your attorney must be diligent and aggressive to prove negligence.
+Your attorney must be thorough and aggressive in order to prove negligence.
 Causation is one of the most contested elements of negligence—that is, your attorney must prove that the accident is what led to your PTSD.

-If your regular physician has referred you to a mental health professional because they suspect PTSD after a car accident, it’s in your best interest to visit a psychiatrist or psychologist, let them diagnose you, and begin treatment immediately.
+If your regular physician has referred you to a mental health professional because they suspect PTSD after a car accident, do not be ashamed.
+Visit a psychiatrist or psychologist, let them diagnose you, and begin treatment immediately.

-As you continue to visit your therapist, he or she will document your visits, your symptoms, your progress, and help you through your struggles.
-Not only is this the best action for your emotional health, but your medical record will provide valuable evidence to insurance companies and the court to help prove causation, show that you have PTSD, and show how it links to the car accident you experienced.
+As you continue to visit your therapist, they will document your visits, symptoms, and progress.
+Not only is this the best action for your emotional health, but your medical record will provide valuable evidence to insurance companies and the court to help prove causation, showing that you have PTSD and how it links to the car accident you experienced.

-Contact an Experienced Auto Accident Lawyer ASAP!
+Contact an Experienced Auto Accident Lawyer ASAP

-A car accident attorney can handle the bothersome details of your case and develop the best strategy to seek the justice you deserve, while you focus on therapy and learning how to cope with or eliminate your PTSD symptoms.
+A car accident attorney can handle the details of your case and develop the best strategy to seek the justice you deserve, while you focus on therapy and learning how to cope with or eliminate your PTSD symptoms.